A topic from the subject of Physical Chemistry in Chemistry.

 Adsorption/Desorption Experiments

-Adsorption/desorption experiments are used to measure the amount of gas or liquid that adsorbs or desorbs from a surface.
-These experiments can be used to determine the surface area of a material, the porosity of a material, and the reactivity of a surface.
+Adsorption/desorption experiments measure the amount of gas or liquid that adsorbs or desorbs from a surface.
+These experiments determine the surface area, porosity, and reactivity of a material.

 Catalytic Reaction Experiments

-Catalytic reaction experiments are used to measure the rate of a chemical reaction on a surface.
-These experiments can be used to determine the activity of a catalyst, the selectivity of a catalyst, and the reaction mechanism.
+Catalytic reaction experiments measure the rate of a chemical reaction on a surface.
+These experiments determine the catalyst's activity, selectivity, and the reaction mechanism.

 Data Analysis